openspending/os-api/README.md

 OS_CHECK_ES_HEALTHY='True'
 ```

-With the backing servies available, a development server can be started with:
+With the backing services available, a development server can be started with:
 `python dev_server.py`

 ## Testing